theseriff/jobify/docs/app_settings.md

 - If `dumper` and `loader` are not specified, the default value is `ExtendedJSONSerializer`, which supports common types such as `datetime`.
 - Otherwise, it will fall back to the simpler `JSONSerializer`.
-- You can provide your own custom serializer instance that implements the `jobber._internal.serializers.base.Serializer` interface.
+- You can provide your own custom serializer instance that implements the `jobify._internal.serializers.base.Serializer` interface.

 ## `middleware`